 It’s Manic Monday Mixer time!
 I’m honored to be co-hosting with Great Contradictions, aka my fabulous Twitter friend, @hippie_mom.

-I’ve been asked to share a recipe, and naturally the first one that came to mind was my friend Julie’s Quinoa Enchiladas.
+I’ve been asked to share a recipe, and naturally the first one that came to mind was my friend Julie’s Quinoa Enchiladas (Shared with permission).
 Really, they are divine.
 Super easy to make, super easy to double (which I do often – yay batch for the freezer!)
 And much to Natalie’s delight, yes, it’s GLUTEN FREE!

 ¾ cup uncooked quinoa

 1 Tbsp of oil* (I use olive oil most of the time)

 1/2 cup chopped onion*

 1/2 cup sliced olives*

 1-2 cans of enchilada mix depending on how saucy you want them